MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-pasqal-portal.md

     from pulser import Pulse, Sequence, Register
     ```

-1. The QPU of PASQAL is made of neutral atoms trapped at well defined positions in a lattice.
+1. PASQAL's QPU is made of neutral atoms trapped at well-defined positions in a lattice.
 To define your quantum registers you create an array of qubits on a lattice.
 For example, the following code creates a 4x4 square lattice of qubits:

     ```python
     L = 4